START DATE

 Izr. prof. dr. Maja Hmelak, izr. prof. dr. Tomaž Bratina, doc. dr. Nikolaja Golob in asist. dr. Eva Kranjec

-In an increasingly complex and interconnected world, STE(A)M education and training practices have gained attention in Higher Education (HE).
-Given the world is in its fourth industrial revolution, the demand for STEM experts and professionals is expected to grow in the future.
-Women’s involvement in STEM studies and careers remains remarkably low in most of the Western Balkans despite the fact that 56% of enrolled students in tertiary education were female over the period 2015-18 in the region according to the RCC’s study.
-Only North Macedonia and Serbia have higher shares of female students in natural sciences, mathematics, and statistics subjects, outperforming all Western Balkan economies.
-The Global Gender Gap Report 2021 shows that STEM attainment in Montenegro was 15.20% among women compared to 30.01% for men while Bosnia and Herzegovina performed somewhat better with 16.12% attainment for women and 28.43% for men.
-Men outnumber women by almost double the margin.
-Intersectional vulnerability is omnipresent with Roma women and girls in education (with a rate of enrolment of 1% and completion of 0,1%) and employment.
+In an increasingly complex and interconnected world, STE(A)M education and training have become more prominent in higher education.
+As the world experiences the fourth industrial revolution, the demand for STEM professionals and experts is expected to rise.
+However, women’s participation in STEM studies and careers remains very low in most of the Western Balkans, even though, according to an RCC study, 56% of tertiary education students enrolled in the region between 2015 and 2018 were women.
+Only North Macedonia and Serbia have a higher proportion of female students in science, mathematics, and statistics, surpassing all other Western Balkan economies.
+The Global Gender Gap Report 2021 shows that STEM achievement in Montenegro was 15.20% for women compared to 30.01% for men, while Bosnia and Herzegovina performed slightly better with 16.12% for women and 28.43% for men.
+Men are almost twice as likely as women to participate.
+Intersectional vulnerability is especially pronounced among Roma women and girls in education, with an enrollment rate of 1% and a completion rate of 0.1%, as well as in employment.

-In order to address the current (STEM-related) gender and intersectional imbalances in the Western Balkans HE and career pursuit, the GEAR project proposes a framework for change of the present situation through:
+To address current STEM-related gender and intersectional imbalances in higher education and career opportunities in the Western Balkans, the GEAR project proposes a framework to change the current situation by:

-2. Strengthening women’s and girls’ participation in STE(A)M studies and careers
+– Strengthening the participation of women and girls in STE(A)M studies and careers.

-3. Fostering support and participation of women and girls with fewer opportunities in HE
+– Promoting support and involvement of women and girls with fewer opportunities in higher education.

-4. Implementation of national and local gender aspects in strategic developmental frameworks, e.g. specialization strategies, inclusion, and gender strategies
+– Implementing national and local gender equality measures in strategic development frameworks, such as specialization, inclusion, and gender equality strategies.

-5. Catering for the needs of the most vulnerable (female) students, i.e. Roma.
+– Addressing the needs of the most vulnerable female students, particularly Roma.